-My current research focuses on political mobilizations of immigrant and ethnic minorities in urban settings.
-My forthcoming book is entitled Immigrant Activism and Native-Born Allies: Coalitions, Conflicts and Racialization in Hostile Environments.
-It is a revised version of my PhD dissertation and is under contract with Routledge in their ‘Research in Migration and Ethnic Relations’ series.
-Based on extensive ethnographic research that I conducted in four Italian cities between 2013 and 2014, the study analyzes the efforts immigrants and their native-born allies make to resist state actors’ production of exclusion and precariousness in immigrant communities after the financial crisis of 2008 in Italy.
-One of the main contributions of my work is to show that, in addition to state actors, native-born allies often play a crucial role in excluding and racializing immigrant activists in the struggles that concern them, thereby reducing the scope of immigrants’ greater inclusion in receiving societies.
-Additionally, considering migrant activists as relevant political players, my research shows their role in transforming narratives about integration.
+My forthcoming book, entitled Reframing Resistance: Alliances, Conflicts,and Immigrant Racialization in Italy, is under contract with Routledge.
+Based on extensive ethnographic research that I conducted in four Italian cities between 2013 and 2014 and about 120 interviews, the study analyzes the efforts immigrants and pro-immigrant groups of the civil society make to resist state actors’ production of exclusion and precariousness in immigrant communities after the financial crisis of 2008 in Italy.
+One of the main contributions of my work is to show that, in addition to state actors, pro-immigrant groups often play a crucial role in excluding and racializing immigrant activists in the struggles that concern them, thereby reducing the scope of immigrants’ greater inclusion in receiving societies.
+Additionally, considering migrant activists as relevant political players, my research shows their role in transforming narratives about integration from below.

 Currently, I am working on two new projects.